HBurgiel/Turnip-Report/manuscript/Egg things.md

 - Beat in 3 eggs

 - Bake 40-45 minutes at 350 degrees in a buttered pie plate until a knife inserted comes out clean.
-Serve hot, or cold with ketchup..
+Serve hot, or cold with ketchup.

 # Radish Custard